Propane Safety Tips

 How To Safely Transport 20lb BBQ Propane Tanks

 - Closed tight— your Pick Up Propane barbecue gas tank will come inspected, pre-filled and safety capped.
 Before you load a propane tank (empty or full) into your vehicle be certain that the valve is closed tight.
+Check your empty bottle for leaks before you transport it back to a Pick Up Propane retailer for a pre-filled replacement.

 - Upright – Pick Up Propane cylinders are equipped with safety valves that operate properly when they are stored upright.
 Always transport your BBQ propane tank sitting on its foot.